-- Analyze the reciprocal relationship between self and culture, with particular attention to privilege and marginality. - Engage people with other cultural frameworks by suspending judgment, demonstrating curiosity, and asking complex questions. - Interpret experiences from the perspective of multiple worldviews, empathizing with the feelings and thoughts of others. - Articulate ways faith traditions influence cross-cultural engagement. - Articulate ways Christians can heed the scriptural call to love and respect others, value diversity, and seek reconciliation.
+- Analyze the reciprocal relationship between self and culture, with particular attention to privilege and marginality. - Engage people from other cultural frameworks through empathizing, suspending judgment, demonstrating curiosity, and asking complex questions. - Articulate ways Christians can heed the scriptural call to love and respect others, value diversity, seek justice and reconciliation.